hpssjellis/j-ellis-geneva-2026-ai-for-good-conference-presentation/backups/plan08.md

 In one year, we meet again.
 Some schools will have tried.
 All will have struggled.
 Some students will have created things none of us expected.

-The question is simple: **Which schools will be able to stand here, with data, and show us what their students built?**
+The question is simple: Which leaders will stand here, armed with hard-won data, to tell us what their class built?
+The schools that succeed here won’t just celebrate their own wins, they will become the blueprint to scale this globally to raise the funds for those who couldn't start today.

+First, you build for your community.
+Then, you lead for the world.
 That question is not for me.
 It is for the leaders in this room.
 We need the third student at the table.
 We need the voice no one expected.
 We need the person who sees the simple truth the experts miss.

-Don't let the future fail because of a bad VCC line.
+Don't let the future fail because of a bad red wire.

 Thank you.